googleapis/google-cloud-cpp/doc/cutting-a-release.md

 ## Promote the pre-release tag to an actual release

-Edit the pre-release, change the name, uncheck the pre-release checkbox and publish.
+Edit the pre-release, change the name, change the tag, uncheck the pre-release checkbox and publish.

 After you publish, remember to update the SHA256 sums, they change, as the tarball and zip files include the tag as part of the file paths.